The Corporate Governance Review: South Korea

 Composition of the board

-The board of directors shall be composed of at least three directors, and there is no limit on the maximum number of board members.
-However, a company whose paid-in capital is less than 1 billion won may elect not to establish a board of directors.7
+The board of directors shall be composed of at least three directors, but there is no limit on the maximum number of board members.
+However, a company whose paid-in capital is less than 1 billion won may elect not to establish a board of directors.11

-Specifically, at least one-quarter of the total number of directors appointed in listed companies shall be outside directors, and large listed companies (i.e., those with assets of 2 trillion won or more) shall have at least three outside directors who will constitute a majority of the total number of directors.8 Furthermore, a recent amendment to the FSCMA prohibits a large listed company's board from comprising members from a single gender.9
+Specifically, at least one-quarter of the total number of directors appointed in listed companies shall be outside directors, and large listed companies (i.e., those with assets of 2 trillion won or more) shall have at least three outside directors who will constitute a majority of the total number of directors.12 Furthermore, an amendment to the FSCMA in 2020 prohibits a large listed company's board from having members of only a single gender.13

-In principle, the representative director represents the company externally, and has the authority to undertake matters resolved by the board of directors, and to decide on and perform ordinary management activities internally.
-The board of directors has the authority to make material decisions regarding the company (e.g., the disposal or transfer of its material assets and the borrowing of large-scale property).10
+In principle, the representative director represents the company externally and has the authority to undertake matters resolved by the board of directors, and to decide on and perform ordinary management activities internally.
+The board of directors has the authority to make material decisions regarding the company (e.g., the disposal or transfer of its material assets and the borrowing of large-scale property).14

-In addition, Korean courts consider that a resolution of the board of directors shall be required for important matters that have not been generally and specifically delegated to the representative director by the board of directors and that do not fall under ordinary day-to-day operations.11
+In addition, Korean courts consider that a resolution of the board of directors shall be required for important matters that have not been generally and specifically delegated to the representative director by the board of directors and that do not constitute ordinary day-to-day operations.15

 Directors participate in the decision-making processes of the board of directors, and exercise a supervisory role over the operations of the representative director or representative executive officer.
 However, in principle, a director may not represent a company without a delegation of the board of directors, the representative director, or both.

 Directors shall be jointly and severally liable for damage suffered by the company if they have violated any law or the articles of incorporation through their wilful misconduct or negligence, or if they have neglected their duties.
 If the foregoing acts have been conducted in accordance with a resolution of the board of directors, the directors who have consented to that resolution shall assume the same liability against the company.16